 Fashion and the environment doesn’t usually go hand in hand, but The Social Outfit has set out to change all that.
 The organisation has been operating for the last three years as a fashion label with a difference.

 The Social Outfit works with some of Australia’s top fashion and lifestyle designers, such as Ken Done and Carla Zampatti to manufacture and sell locally, unique high-quality fashion pieces to fund employment, education and training opportunities to help transform the lives of refugees and new migrants.
+The sticker label they use is free of plastic, and that’s only one of their other environmentally-conscious efforts that they’ve undertaken.
 Proceeds from the sale of the garments go towards creating pathways for these community members to find jobs, explore their creativity and enrich the wider community.

 For their Spring Summer 2017/18 collection, Kaleido-cloth, The Social Outfit has worked with partners and collaborators to produce artwork and products that reflect a hopeful Australian spirit.